-The past year may have dimmed our famous hang-loose vibe, but there are big and small ways to relax, rest, and recharge in Hawai‘i nei.
+As Hawai‘i works to regain its famous hang-loose vibe after a difficult past few years, we can take comfort in knowing big and small ways to relax, rest, and recharge.
 It’s important to mālama (take care of) ourselves and our loved ones.
 From spa treatments to noodle bowls to sound therapy, here are stepping-stones on the Islands to lead us back to a feeling of well-being.

 1. Lāna‘i: Indulge in luxury

 Expect an intimate, transformational wellness journey at the luxury resort Sensei Lāna‘i.
 It has just 96 rooms, most open to lovely garden views.
 Ten onsen baths are hidden among lush greenery, and soaking in them in the evening, beneath the stars in torch-lit tranquility, is magical.
 Nearby are 10 spa hale—private, 1,000-square-foot sanctuaries with a sauna, steam room, ofuro bath, plunge pool, treatment and lounge areas, and indoor and outdoor showers.
 Two hale have watsu pools for aquatherapy.

 The resort focuses on 3 interconnected paths to good health: rest, movement, and nourishment.
 With some packages, a personal Sensei guide (many have graduate degrees in their fields) can help you create a customized itinerary.
 Those might include spa treatments, fitness classes, recreational activities such as archery or sporting clays, and a character-building obstacle course that, among other things, challenges you to climb 50 feet straight up a Cook pine tree.